docker-library/docs/sonarqube/content.md

 # How to use this image

-Here you'll find the Docker images for the Community Edition, Developer Edition, and Enterprise Edition of SonarQube.
+Here you'll find the Docker images for the Community Edition, Developer Edition, Enterprise Edition, and DataCenter Edition of SonarQube.

 ## Docker Host Requirements